light_mode

 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025

-We propose BaTCAVe, a Bayesian concept-based explainability method that provides human-interpretable explanations for robot decisions along with calibrated uncertainty scores, enabling trustworthy post-hoc diagnosis of neural network policies.
+BaTCAVe is a Bayesian concept-based explainability method that produces human-interpretable explanations of robot decisions together with calibrated uncertainty scores, enabling trustworthy post-hoc diagnosis of neural network policies.

 Explainable Concept Generation through Vision-Language Preference Learning for Understanding Neural Networks' Internal Representations